-- 1) The premises has a sufficient emergency / escape lighting system in accordance with BS 5266 and has test points strategically located. - 2) The self-contained units are provided to the communal landings, stairs. - 3) All installed equipment is checked and tested monthly by Sandwell MBC in house electrical team or approved contractor, in accordance with current standards.
-The emergency lighting was subject to a monthly test by a competent provider.
+- 1) The premises has a sufficient emergency / escape lighting system in accordance with BS 5266 and has test points strategically located. - 2) The self-contained units are provided to the communal landings, and stairs.

+3) All installed equipment is checked and tested monthly by Sandwell MBC in house electrical team or approved contractor, in accordance with current standards.